cms-opendata-workshop/workshop2022-lesson-ttbarljetsanalysis/_episodes/01-introduction.md

 > ~~~
 > {: .language-bash}
 >
 > Also, download [this file](https://raw.githubusercontent.com/cms-opendata-workshop/workshop2022-lesson-ttbarljetsanalysis-payload/master/trunk/agc_schema.py), which is our starting schema.
-You can simply do:
+Directly in your `/code` area (or locally in your `cms_open_data_python` directory) you can simply do:
 >
 > ~~~
 > wget  https://raw.githubusercontent.com/cms-opendata-workshop/workshop2022-lesson-ttbarljetsanalysis-payload/master/trunk/agc_schema.py